- Dr Mark Smith

 Monday 3pm - 5pm or by arrangement

 I teach across the social work programmes, particularly on Ethics and on the political and organisational context of social work.
-I am course organiser for Social Work in Communities.

 I have research and writing interests across a wide range of residential child care policy and practice, especially around concepts of care and upbringing.
 I have a particular interest in European models of social pedagogy and in applying these in a Scottish context.